 We pushed this shelf of cubbies up against the wall to free up this space and make the entrance to the classroom more inviting and open.

-Check out her super cute reading nook!
-Her theme this year is “Alice in Wonderland” so this nook is her “rabbit hole”!!!
-Love!
-If I were her…I would have been asleep in there today at approximately 3:32 pm.
+In addition to her library, she also has a super cute reading nook!
+Her theme this year is “Alice in Wonderland” so this nook is her “rabbit hole”!

 Here is a close up of the bins.

 By 8:15 we were both exhausted.
 The room wasn’t complete by any means, but we had made a really good start!